ElementalPublishing/Raycaster/README.md

 - Configurable resolution and field of view (FOV)
 - Modular codebase for easy extension
+- **Plugin system** for renderer customization and overlays
+- Advanced renderer architecture for future features
 - Map loading from JSON files
 - Player movement and collision detection
 - Designed for learning, prototyping, and retro game development